 Technically…Yes, I’m homeless.
 By legal definition I’m homeless because I have no home, no street address (other than a mailing address).
 So that makes me homeless.
 I live in my Jeep and everything I own I carry with me.

-But, I chose this lifestyle, to “go nomad” to become a “digital nomad”, to move into a new life, start a new career, a new project, launch my new brand and hopefully build it into a successful business. being a nomad is my career choice.
-I’m a writer, blogger, artist, photographer and pseudo-philosopher.
+But, I chose this lifestyle, to “go nomad” to become a “digital nomad”, to move into a new life, start a new career, a new project, launch my new brand and hopefully build it into a successful business.
+Being a nomad is my career choice.
+I’m a writer, artist, photographer and pseudo-philosopher.

 I’m a nomad, living out of my Jeep, on the road, thinking about my next move, building my company, my business, struggling to make ends meet for now.
 I have a choice though, and really, maybe do most other homeless folks, but some don’t.
 A large portion?
 I don’t know.
 What percentage of homeless people are homeless by choice, I wonder?